hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Win_attach.3.rst

 :ref:`MPI_Alloc_mem`, the size of the window can be no larger than the value set by the :ref:`MPI_ALLOC_MEM` function.

-:ref:`MPI_Win_detach` can be used to detach a previously attached memory region from *win*.
+MPI_Win_detach can be used to detach a previously attached memory region from *win*.
 The memory address *base* and *win* must match arguments passed to a previous call to :ref:`MPI_Win_attach`.